botingw/langgraph-dev-navigator/README.md

 Before you begin, ensure you have the following:

 *   **Docker:** For the recommended container-based setup.
-*   **Python & uv:** For advanced local setup. for user want local development and running validation scripts.
+*   **Python 3.12+ & uv:** Required for the local development path and validation scripts.
 *   **API Keys & Credentials:**
     *   **OpenAI API Key:** Required for generating embeddings for the RAG system.
 [Get your API Key here](https://platform.openai.com/api-keys).
     *   **Supabase Project:** Used as a vector database to store the LangGraph documentation for RAG.
 [Create a Supabase project](https://supabase.com/dashboard/projects).
 You will need your Project URL and `service_role` key.
     *   **Neo4j Instance:** Used as a graph database for the Knowledge Graph.
 [Sign up for Neo4j AuraDB (cloud)](https://neo4j.com/cloud/platform/aura-graph-database/) or [Install Neo4j Desktop (local)](https://neo4j.com/download/).

+For more detailed information on setting up these services, refer to the [Database Setup](mcp-crawl4ai-rag/README.md#database-setup) and [Knowledge Graph Setup](mcp-crawl4ai-rag/README.md#knowledge-graph-setup-optional) sections in the submodule's README.

 #### 3.2: Configure Environment Variables